-We could raise our ratings if the company's RAC ratio rises well above 10% while it maintains minimal credit losses with continued access to funding from the Federal Financing Bank, Farmer Mac, and members.
+We could raise our ratings over the same period if CFC's RAC ratio rises well above 10%, the company maintains minimal credit losses, and it retains continued access to funding from the Federal Financing Bank, Farmer Mac, and members.
 The company's concentrated business model and use of short-term debt limit the probability of a higher rating.